openresty/lua-resty-websocket/README.markdown

 `syntax: wb, err = server:new(opts)`

-Performs the websocket handshake process on the client side and returns a WebSocket client object.
+Instantiates a WebSocket client object.

 In case of error, it returns `nil` and a string describing the error.